RazecDoesIt/Sudoku_Game-Solver/README.md

 is tied to the difficulty selected) and making that even if you have more than one board possible, it'll be able to tell you if you are right or wrong.

+And what are the flaws of my code?

+-> you MUST NOT click on the numbers that already are on the board...
+I can solve this for now and only God knows why.
+-> it's poorly optimized, it runs smoothly, but it can perform even better with some optimization.

+At least I hope that if you stumble upon this code and are struggling with anything related to it, may this help and teach you if it's possible.

 This was definitely a very fun project and learning experience.
-I only learned the basics of arrays because of this.

 One day, in the far far future, I might re-do this, just to prove to my future and past self that I can.

 RazecDoesIt.